judemille/rust-xplane/README.md

 your copyright remains with you.
 All you are doing is attesting that you can contribute code under the repository's license.
 A copy of the DCO text is kept in this repository at DCO.txt.

+You may sign the DCO with your preferred name, so long as it is relatively consistent, so we can keep track of who's who.

 ## Minimum Supported Rust Version
 The MSRV of this crate is always the latest stable compiler version at the time of a given commit.
 Maybe it'll work on an older version.
 Maybe it won't.
 No guarantees.

+This will probably change once a stable release goes out.